When you should connect to the NBN

 If you are building a new home, you should check what equipment you will need to connect to the NBN.
 NBN Co recommends applying to them 6 months before the building work starts.
 NBN Co’s website has a range of information for people developing new properties.

-The Department of Infrastructure, Transport, Regional Development and Communications has information on telecommunications in new developments.
+The Department of Infrastructure, Transport, Regional Development, Communications and the Arts has information on telecommunications in new developments.